Go to product information

 • Packaging: Vacuum-sealed with desiccant for moisture protection

-Our white 1.75 mm, 1 kg HTPLA filament, made in Canada, combines the ease of printing of PLA with the heat resistance of engineering materials.
-Designed with high-crystallinity PLA, it reaches a glass transition temperature of approximately 85°C (and can go higher after annealing), ideal for end-use parts, functional prototypes, jigs, and tools that need to maintain their shape and strength under heat or stress.
+Our white HTPLA filament, 1.75 mm, 1 kg, made in Canada, combines the ease of printing of PLA with heat resistance worthy of engineering materials.
+Designed in high-crystallinity PLA, it reaches a glass transition temperature of around 85 °C (and can go even higher after annealing), ideal for end-use parts, functional prototypes, jigs, and tools that must maintain their shape and strength under heat or stress.

 Why choose HTPLA?

-• High heat resistance: withstands temperatures up to 85°C and increases after annealing.
+• High heat resistance: withstands up to 85 °C and increases after annealing.

 • Easy printing: prints like PLA on most FDM/FFF printers without an enclosure or specialized equipment.

-HTPLA printed parts can be heat-treated to unlock their full potential.
+HTPLA printed parts can be heat treated to reveal their full potential.
 Annealing increases crystallinity, improving strength and dimensional stability.
 Follow these steps:

-• Place the printed part on a flat surface (or in water for uniform heating)
+• Place the printed part on a flat surface (or in water for even heating)

 • Anneal for 20–30 minutes

-• Cool gradually to room temperature before handling
+• Let cool gradually to room temperature before handling

 • Functional prototypes requiring increased heat resistance